Sean Howe's homepage

 I am a fourth year PhD student in mathematics at the University of

 Chicago; my advisor is Matt Emerton.
 I am interested in arithmetic geometry, algebraic geometry, and number theory.
-My current focus is on p-adic automorphic forms, but I've also been dabbling in arithmetic statistics.
+My current focuses are p-adic automorphic forms and arithmetic statistics.
 In the past I've worked on problems of unlikely intersection (cf. my master thesis below) and isoperimetric problems.

 In July 2012 I received a Joint Master Degree from Leiden University